Graduate Practicum Training Program

 An effective and collaborative supervisory relationship between a Practicum Counselor and their supervisor is highly valued in the Practicum Program.
 The assignment of a supervisor to a particular supervisee is determined by the training needs of each part of the supervisor-supervisee dyad.
 The development of a productive working alliance between a supervisor and supervisee is an important quality for both training and quality client care.
 During the spring semester, each Practicum Counselor will change their individual psychotherapy supervisor.
 Practicum Counselors are expected to videotape all of their client sessions and to review at least one of these sessions in preparation for weekly supervision.

 We maintain ongoing communication about your progress with your training program, the Training Director, and the Practicum Coordinator as a part of your participation in the Practicum Program.
 Evaluations of your progress are completed at the middle and end of each training semester.

-Practicum Case Consultation/Group Supervision is led by a Staff Psychologists and focuses on the professional development of the Practicum Counselors through the emphasis on case conceptualization and presentation skills, the discussion of professional development issues, and issues of multiculturalism and diversity related to psychotherapy.
+Practicum Case Consultation/Group Supervision is led by a clinical staff member and focuses on the professional development of the Practicum Counselors through the emphasis on case conceptualization and presentation skills, the discussion of professional development issues, and issues of multiculturalism and diversity related to psychotherapy.
 Alternatively, clinical staff members rotate as facilitators of Case Consultation/Group Supervision which encourages a multi-theoretical flexibility of case conceptualization and treatment.
 Practicum Case Consultation/Group Supervision is held weekly.

 Practicum Counselors are expected to use this time to complete client case notes, review clinical tapes of their work with clients for supervision, return telephone calls, consult with staff, compose business/professional letters related to client care, and perform other case management activities as needed.